denniscual/restatum/README.md

 ```

 toggle - property takes an object which has `initialState`.
 It can also accepts a `reducer` function.
 This object defines on how you want to manage the state.
-If no `reducer` is provided, the behavior will be
+If no `reducer` is provided, the behavior
-the same like `React.useState`.
+will be the same like `React.useState`.

 appStore.StoreProvider - holds the store.
 Only the Components which are included to the tree can access the store.
-`StoreProvider` accepts an optional `initialStoreState`.
+`StoreProvider` accepts an optional `initializeState`.
 If the prop is given, then the value passed will
 override the `initialState` from the `configuration` object.
 It accepts the same type of `initialState` or
 an `init` function which returns the `initialState`.
 This `init` is also invoked once, if the Components gets mounted.